skypjack/entt/docs/md/core.md

 ```

 In this case, there is no need to specialize the `enum_as_bitmask` traits, since
-`EnTT` will automatically detect the flag and enable the bitmask support.<br/>
+`EnTT` automatically detects the flag and enables the bitmask support.<br/>
-Once the enum class has been registered (in one way or the other) all the most
+Once the enum class is registered (in one way or the other), the most common
-common operators will be available, such as `&`, `|` but also `&=` and `|=`.
+operators such as `&`, `|` but also `&=` and `|=` are available for use.

 Refer to the official documentation for the full list of operators.

 # Hashed strings

-A hashed string is a zero overhead unique identifier.
-Users can use
-human-readable identifiers in the codebase while using their numeric
+Hashed strings are human-readable identifiers in the codebase that turn into
-counterparts at runtime, thus without affecting performance.<br/>
+numeric values at runtime, thus without affecting performance.<br/>
 The class has an implicit `constexpr` constructor that chews a bunch of
 characters.
-Once created, all what one can do with it is getting back the
+Once created, one can get the original string by means of the `data`
-original string through the `data` member function or converting the instance
-into a number.<br/>
+member function or convert the instance into a number.<br/>
-The good part is that a hashed string can be used wherever a constant expression
+A hashed string is well suited wherever a constant expression is required.
+No
-is required and no _string-to-number_ conversion will take place at runtime if
+_string-to-number_ conversion will take place at runtime if used carefully.
-used carefully.

 Example of use: